wappsnet/mk-art-fare/frontend/AI_INSTRUCTIONS.md

    - DO NOT add docstrings to existing functions
    - DO NOT reorganize imports unless necessary

+4. **Styling Violations**
+   - DO NOT use inline styles (style={}) - use styled-components or Space/Flex
+   - DO NOT use HTML tags (h1-h6, p) - use Typography components (Title, Text, Paragraph)
+   - DO NOT add margins/padding inline - use Space component with size prop

+5. **Code Pattern Violations**
+   - DO NOT use negated conditions (if (!condition)) - use positive conditions instead
+   - DO NOT use Modals for forms - use Drawer with footer buttons instead
+   - DO NOT put buttons inside Form when using Drawer/Modal - use footer prop
+   - DO NOT use Form.Item for action buttons - they belong in Drawer/Modal footer

 ### ✅ ALWAYS DO

 1. **Code Quality**